GautamDeepak/EMM/EMM_Prac_06.md

 ![Figure 1.
 NT roi](Prac06/basicprint.png)

-*Question:* Why do you think the map is overwhelmingly red in color (ignoring the black).
+*Question:* Why do you think the map is overwhelmingly red (ignoring the black)?.

 5. It is important to note that when a multi-band image is added to a map, by default the first three bands of the image are chosen as red, green, and blue, respectively, and stretched according to the data type of each band (e.g. floats are stretched in [0,1], 16-bit data are stretched to the full range of possible values).
-The first three bands in this case happens to be treecover2000, loss, and gain.
+The first three bands, in this case, happen to be treecover2000, loss, and gain.
 Your image looks red because the first band (treecover2000) is expressed in range 0-100 while the next two bands (loss and gain) are expressed in range 0-1.
 Refer back to the data description under the "bands" tab.

 ![Figure 1.
 NT roi](Prac06/bandsinfo.png)